Argyraspides/SOFTENG-Part-IV-Notes/702 - Advanced HCI/Week 2/Week 2 Reading Notes.md

 - Handling different data formats and granularities/resolutions
 	- Video is mp4 and audio is mp3.
 How do we get some sort of common representation if we're gonna fuse it?
 - Dealing with redundant or conflicting information
-	- Maybe an extreme example but imagine a vantriloquist, lol.
+	- Maybe an outlandish example but imagine a vantriloquist, lol.
 Your model or whatever is gonna be like wtf I hear talking but this dude ain't moving his lips what do I do???

 ## CASE and CARE Models